George C. Gregory: Marriage, family

 Following her debutante year, 1909–1910, in Richmond, on September 1, 1910, he married Constance Adela Heath (1890–1982) of California at Sonning-on-Thames, England.
 They made their home at "Granite Hall", which was located near the south side of the James River in Chesterfield County, Virginia, where he had a large mansion erected.
 It was faced with granite quarried nearby.
 They had seven children.

 Among the children of Constance Adela (née Heath) Gregory and George Craghead Gregory was Edward Meeks "Pope" Gregory (1922–1995).
 Born at Granite Hall on September 30, 1922, he became an Episcopalian priest in Richmond.
-He was associated with Christ Church School, Christ-Church, Virginia; St. Marks Episcopal Church, Richmond, and lastly, St. Peters Episcopal Church in Richmond.
+He was associated with Christ Church School, Christ-Church, Virginia; St. Mark's Episcopal Church, Richmond, and lastly, St. Peter's Episcopal Church in Richmond.
 During the era of Massive Resistance and the desegregation crisis post-Brown v.
 Board of Education in Virginia, when Prince Edward County’s public schools were closed, Gregory raised money for black students to attend private schools from 1959 to 1964.
 Reverend Meeks held the first gay marriage ceremony in Virginia, on the lawn of St. Peter's Church in Richmond, in August 1978.
 In 1979, while serving on Richmond'’s Human Relations Commission, Gregory became a big proponent, albeit unsuccessfully, of adding sexual orientation to the city code's nondiscrimination policies.